HazyResearch/deepdive/doc/doc/basics/schema.md

 on which to perform [inference](../general/inference.html).
 Currently DeepDive support Boolean (i.e., Bernoulli) variables and Categorical/Multinomial variables.
-Random variables and their types are declared in the `schema.variables` section of the `application.conf` file.
+Random variables and their types are declared in the `schema.variables` section of the `deepdive.conf` file.
 The following is an example of defining the schema with two Boolean variables:

 ```bash